ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 cd app
 ```

-Download all the JS code files and package.json in the folder:
+Download all  JS code files and package.json in the folder:
 ```
 curl https://raw.githubusercontent.com/ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/shr-nodejs-app/application/package.json -o package.json
 curl https://raw.githubusercontent.com/ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/shr-nodejs-app/application/loadAdminUser.js -o loadAdminUser.js
-curl https://github.com/ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/blob/shr-nodejs-app/application/registerUser.js -o registerUser.js
+curl https://raw.githubusercontent.com/ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/shr-nodejs-app/application/registerUser.js -o registerUser.js
 ```

 Execute below command to load all the required packages.
 It will take some time to load all the packages.
 ```
 npm install
 ```
-Now, you can see a folder ```node_modules``` in the current directoty.
+Now, you can see a ```node_modules``` folder in the current directoty.
 All the required packages are loaded inside ```node_modules``` folder.

 <a name="Hlfop"></a>
 ## HLF Operations

 <a name="fabricca"></a>
 ### User identity generation
 Execute below commands in the given order to generate new user identites for the your HLF organization.
-These commands can be execute either from Azure CLI or any local machine which meets the above mentioned prerequisites.

-In the below commands, we are assuming that you are running it from Azure cloud shell. \

 #### Set below enviroment variable on azure cloud shell
 ```
 # Organization name for which user identity is to be generated